 - Community Mental Health Team (CMHT): if you are referred to a CMHT they will find out what you need and refer you, either to someone in the team, or to a local specialist psychotherapy service.

 You may find that a self-help book is useful to you - there are a number of books now on the market, mostly based on CBT principles.
-These will not usually be a substitute for psychotherapy, but may be enough with mild anxiety or depression.
+These will not usually be a substitute for psychotherapy, but may be enough to help with mild anxiety or depression.

 Your sessions are confidential.
 However: